Skip to main content

 Location: Williamstown, MA

 Williams College has many unique pre-med programs only for Williams students.
-For example, the college has an alumni sponsored fully-funded internship program where students can work in a field of their choice.
-Additionally, over 200 students conduct summer research at Williams, and students can apply for internships at the Whitehead Institute, Harvard Stem Cell Institute, and Marine Biology Laboratory which are specifically designed for Williams students.
+For example, the college has an alumni-sponsored internship program where students can work in a field of their choice.
+Additionally, over 200 students conduct summer research at Williams, and students can apply for internships at the Whitehead Institute, Harvard Stem Cell Institute, and Marine Biology Laboratory.

 Learn more about Williams College and what it takes to get accepted.